 The American automaker has been developing its 007 Le Mans Hypercar over the last 18 months and recently issued an updated set of render images along with details of the race program.

-Glickenhaus reports that it has completed preliminary wind tunnel studies of the car, which is being designed by Podium Advanced Engineering in Italy.
+Glickenhaus reports that it has completed preliminary wind tunnel studies of the car, which is being designed by Podium Advanced Technologies in Italy.

 It will begin wind tunnel testing this month and expects the car’s engineering to be completed by June before subsystem assembly gets underway in July.